sbalsam/CardinalityEstimation/README.md

 [ehll.py](ehll.py) an implementation of the Extended HyperLogLog algorithm (ExtendedHyperLogLog: Analysis of a new Cardinality Estimator - Tal Ohayon, 2021)[https://arxiv.org/pdf/2106.06525].

+[hll_martingale.py](hll_martingale.py) HyperLogLog in a martingale setting.
+This gives a big improvement in estimation quality, but the sketch is not mergeable anymore.

 ## Jupyter Notebook

 The Jupyter notebook can be read [here](Cardinality.ipynb).
 It uses all the